How do I access the services for children and young people?

 Every house/bungalow has a telephone that you are free to call within sociable hours.
 This phone is also available for children and young people to access at certain times outside of school hours.
 Some of the children/young people also have mobile phones which they have access to.

 How are children/learners assessed academically?

-In School - rather than SATs, we currently carry out adult entry level assessments in English and mathematics where students can achieve entry level 1, 2 or 3, with entry level 3 being the highest.
+In School we currently carry out adult entry level assessments in English and mathematics, where students can achieve entry level 1,2 or 3, with entry level 3 being the highest.
 Once our students reach 6th form, they follow an accredited City and Guilds programme, involving skills for working life and independent living skills.

-In College - each Pathway is aimed at preparing young people for Adulthood and is accredited with City & Guilds.
-Some learners may work towards individual units, while others may work towards achieving a Diploma by the end of the three-year course.
+In College each pathway is aimed at preparing young people for adulthood and is accredited with City and Guilds.
+Some learners may work towards individuals units, while others may work towards achieving a diploma by the end of the three-year course.
 All learners also work towards accredited mathematics and English qualifications.
-Each young person drives their development over time, and the flexible nature of our Pathways enables us to adapt them accordingly.
+Each young person drives their development over time, and the flexible nature of our pathways enables us to adapt them accordingly.

 How do you decide who lives with who?

-Decisions on which house/bungalow to place children and young people in is decided on a number of different factors.
+Decisions on which house or bungalow to place children and young people in is decided on a number of different factors.
 We try and group together based on age, interests, health and social needs, and where we feel they will be most comfortable during their placement at St Elizabeth’s.